"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 • Staff/Faculty Affinity Groups

 At this time, we offer affinity groups for faculty and staff to further investigate how their racial or ethnic identity may impact their various roles as educators.
-For the 2023-2024 school year, we have integrated affinity groups into three of our whole-school meetings.
+For the 2023-2024 and 2024-2025 school years, we have integrated affinity groups into three of our whole-school meetings.

 • Parent Affinity Groups